How To Create A Brand Guidelines Manual

 How do I create my brand guidelines?

 1. Define your audience.
 Do you need to create brand guidelines for your clients, employees, or yourself?
-Are the guidelines meant to be internal, or do they need to be visible to the public?
+Are the guidelines meant to be internal, or must they be visible to the public?

 2. Decide on your guidelines' purpose.
 Is the goal to help clients understand your company's value system?
 To convey the brand to the public?
 To help your employees get to know your company better?
 Or to help you and your team achieve specific goals?